UST-SEAL-Team-4/Thesis/README.md

 - `notebooks\`: all the outdated, obsolete, and archived jupyter notebooks used for experimentation
 - `project\`: an entire folder containing python scripts created by the researchers that serve as reusable modules needed for the numerous experiments
     - Modules include dataloaders, models, preprocessing, and metrics that are needed for experiments regardless of configuration
-- `statistical-treatment\`: folder for statistical treatment of the results of each experiment

 ## Installation